 SSC 1020 University Freshman Seminar (same as Interdisciplinary Studies 1020).

-To maximize student's potential to achieve academic success and to adjust responsibly to the individual and interpersonal challenges presented by collegiate life.
+To maximize student’s potential to achieve academic success and to adjust responsibly to the individual and interpersonal challenges presented by collegiate life.
 Attainment of an appropriate balance between personal freedom and social responsibility underlies all seminar activities.
-Prerequisite: Restricted to first time college student.
-No credit for students who have earned credit for AGRIC 1115, INTRDS 1001, IS< 1110, ELPA 3100 or an equivalent first year orientation course at another institution.
+Prerequisites: Restricted to first time college student.
+No credit for students who have earned credit for AFNR 1115, INTDSC 1001, IS_LT 1110, ED_LPA 3100 or an equivalent first-year orientation course at another institution.
 Credit restrictions that apply to orientation classes apply to this course.
 Students are not allowed to be enrolled in SSC 1020 and SSC 1150 in the same semester.

 SSC 1150 Learning Strategies for College Students

 This course is designed to create a positive new student experience by connecting students with the Mizzou campus community and the academic resources essential to their success.
 Students’ strengths will be assessed and used to assist each student in the development and implementation of an individualized and strategic approach to successfully navigating their way through collegiate life.
 Individual course sections may be restricted to specific majors or groups.
 Prerequisites: Freshmen or sophomore standing required.